lestrrat-go/fluent-client/README.md

 Very, very new and untested on the field.

-With all the trickery, still can't beat `github.com/k0kubun/fluent-logger-go` in benchmarks.

 ### github.com/k0kubun/fluent-logger-go

 #### Pros

-This library consistently records the shortest wallclock time per iteration.
+This library is fast.
 I believe this is due to the fact that it does very little error handling and synchronization.
 If you use the msgpack serialization format and that's it, you probably will be fine using this library.

 #### Cons